sneakytreesnake/CrownCooler/README.md

 The design of the crown duct creates a fluid vortex at the tip of the nozzle, resulting in high cooling performance.
 It was designed using commercial CFD software, and validated experimentally.
 There is a secondary air cooling route fed by the part cooling fan to prevent warping of the duct from hot end heat.

 **This mod is still a BETA.
 Expect issues - but let me know about them so I can fix them.**
+## Dev Update (July 2024)
+After a lot of experimenting with other cooling designs such as the [Tentacool](https://github.com/MirageC79/HextrudORT/tree/main/files/COOLING/TENTACOOL, I plan on merging the ideas produced from the V2.5 cooler, with the ideas from the Tentacool.
+I don't want to give a release date as it's a slow process, but a release is on the hoizon.

+Until then, I will build in support for other hot ends (dragon HF, Rapido UHF for now.
+I am open to further requests).
+These will be release as soon as possible.
+The V2.5 duct and a modified Tentacool duct will be included in this release.
+I expect to release this by the end of July.

 ## V2.5 Update (February 2024)
 The flow path has been updated in the latest version.
 It provides approximately **twice the cooling performance compared to the previous version!** In my testing, I was able to print 80degree angles at 30% fan rate (WS7040) with an enclosure temperature of 70C, 0.6mm nozzle size and 0.3mm layer height.